hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1815

-They will not believe in it, although the examples of the earlier people is well established.
+They will not believe in it, although the examples of the earlier people are well established.

 # 1816